 He was talking about Operation Tovar, one of the biggest take-downs in the history of cyber security, which Heimdal Security also participated in.

-Operation Tovar aimed to take down the Gameover ZeuS botnet, which authorities also suspected of spreading financial malware and CryptoLocker ransomware.
+Operation Tovar aimed to take down the Gameover ZeuS botnet, which authorities also suspected of spreading financial malware and CryptoLocker.

-As Brian Krebs mentioned in his take on this ransomware family:
+As Brian Krebs mentioned in his take on CryptoLocker: